ludescherstudio/pimabox/README.md

 **WordPress**

-Open your WordPress admin, go to **Appearance → Theme File Editor**, open `functions.php`, and paste this at the very end of the file:
+Open your WordPress admin, go to **Appearance → Theme File Editor**, open `functions.php`, and paste this at the very end of the file.
+Before you save, replace `my-secret-word` with the tracker token you set in Step 2.

 ```php
 function pimabox_tracker() { ?>